kgryte/topical.js/README.md

 Note: a topic __must__ exist before attempting to subscribe.
 If a topic does not exist, an `error` event is emitted (see below).

-Additionally, if a topic is `oversubscribed` (i.e., reached it maximum subscriber limit), an `error` event is emitted.
+Additionally, if a topic is `oversubscribed`, i.e., reached its maximum subscriber limit,, an `error` event is emitted.

 #### unsubscribe( topic, clbk )